openfaas/openfaas.github.io/_posts/2019-08-20-serverless-static-sites.md

 ### CI/CD with OpenFaaS Cloud

-[OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud) can offer you an automated experience, with a single push you can have your site deployed in seconds.
+[OpenFaaS Cloud](https://github.com/openfaas/openfaas-cloud) offers you an integrated and automated experience, with a single push you can have your site deployed in seconds.
+You'll also get logs and metrics linked directly to your commit.

 If this sounds interesting to you check out the "one-click" [bootstrap tool](https://github.com/openfaas-incubator/ofc-bootstrap) to install OpenFaaS Cloud in less than 100 seconds or apply for an account on [The Community Cluster](https://github.com/openfaas/community-cluster) for free shared access.